aaniaf420/TheBig-ICE/README.md

 # ICE — Intrusion Countermeasures Electronics

 A single-file, pure-stdlib host intrusion-detection tripwire for Linux.
-No dependencies, no daemon framework — one Python file you drop at `/usr/local/bin/ice` and run from a systemd timer.

-What makes it different from a typical tripwire: ICE is **tamper-evident about itself**.
+ICE is **tamper-evident about itself**.
 The baseline snapshot, the operational state, and the audit log are all HMAC-signed, and the log is hash-chained — so truncating it, reordering it, editing a record in place, or deleting one is *detected*, not silently accepted.

-> ⚠️ **ICE runs as root and can terminate processes.** Read [Trust model &
+> ⚠️ **ICE runs as root and can terminate processes.**
-> limits](#trust-model--limits) before deploying.
+> Read [Trust model & limits](#trust-model--limits) before deploying.
 Review the source — it is one
 > file, on purpose.
 No warranty (see LICENSE).

 ## What it detects